2020 State Budget Law approved

 Additional tax deduction of expenses with certification or accreditation

-It is proposed an additional CIT deduction (of 30%) of costs with certification or accreditation of quality management systems, products, processes and services made at home or abroad.
-The competent authority (IGQPI – Instituto de Gestão da Qualidade e da Propriedade) must previously authorize the certification or accreditation.
+An additional corporate income tax (CIT) deduction (of 30%) is proposed for costs with certification or accreditation of quality management systems, products, processes, and services made at home or abroad.
+The competent authority (Instituto de Gestão da Qualidade e da Propriedade or IGQPI) must previously authorise the certification or accreditation.

-- On the import of new passenger vehicles, intended for executive transport, carried out by the holders of the respective license and duly authorized by the General Direction of Road Transport;
+- On the import of new passenger vehicles, intended for executive transport, carried out by the holders of the respective licence and duly authorised by the General Direction of Road Transport.

-- On the import of heavy passenger vehicles, intended for school transport, duly equipped, comprising more than 23 seats including driver, when imported by educational entity duly authorized by the competent ministry, local authorities and public transporter, provided that those vehicles are duly licensed and authorized by the competent authorities.
+- On the import of heavy passenger vehicles, intended for school transport, duly equipped, comprising more than 23 seats, including driver, when imported by educational entity duly authorised by the competent ministry, local authorities, and public transporter, provided that those vehicles are duly licensed and authorised by the competent authorities.

-The above incentives shall not apply to vehicles aged more than 4 years, in case of heavy passenger transport vehicles; 6 years in case of other vehicles.
+The above incentives shall not apply to vehicles aged more than four years in case of heavy passenger transport vehicles and six years in case of other vehicles.

-It is proposed to exempt from customs duties the import of new passenger vehicles, as well as equipment, intended exclusively for the taxi service, carried out by holders of the respective taxi license.
+It is proposed to exempt from customs duties the import of new passenger vehicles, as well as equipment, intended exclusively for the taxi service, carried out by holders of the respective taxi licence.

 Incentives on the import of transport vehicles for tourists

-Same as in 2019, it is proposed to exemptn from customs duties, excise duty and VAT the import of heavy passenger vehicles for collective transport of passengers, duly equipped, aged not more than 6 years, comprising more than 30 seats including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a license and a tourist transport permit.
+Same as in 2019, it is proposed to exempt from customs duties, excise duty, and VAT the import of heavy passenger vehicles for collective transport of passengers, duly equipped, aged not more than six years, comprising more than 30 seats, including driver, intended for exclusive transport of tourists and baggage, when imported by companies holding a licence and a tourist transport permit.

 Incentives to electric mobility

-It is proposed to exempt from VAT and excise duties the import of electric vehicles, including 2-wheelers vehicles.
+It is proposed to exempt from VAT and excise duties the import of electric vehicles, including two-wheel vehicles.

 Additionally, it is also proposed to exempt from parking fees the referred electric vehicles.

-It is proposed the maintenance of the exemption from customs duties on the import of certain goods related with the DTT project.
-The exemption shall apply to the entity responsible for implementation of the DTT project.
+It is proposed the maintenance of the exemption from customs duties on the import of certain goods related with the digital terrestrial television project.
+The exemption shall apply to the entity responsible for implementation of the digital terrestrial television project.